 The 10-subject Junior Certificate is taken by all students at age 15 to 16.
 A transitional year may precede the two-year senior cycle leading to the Leaving Certificate, which is taken at age 18 or 19.
 Senior students have to study at least five subjects including Irish and usually take seven.
 Some private schools exempt international students from mandatory Irish classes.

 Ireland has four public universities, including the federal National University of Ireland, which has four campuses.
-Net enrolment was 95 per cent in primary schools in 2015 and 100 per cent in secondary schools in 2012, with gross secondary enrolment standing at 127 per cent in 2015.
-Gross tertiary enrolment was 84 per cent in 2015.
+Net enrolment was 95 per cent in primary schools in 2019 and 99 per cent in secondary schools, with gross secondary enrolment standing at 138 per cent.
+Gross tertiary enrolment was 75 per cent the same year.

 For more information about international schools in Ireland visit www.internationalschoolsearch.com